-Alison R. Marshall, Professor, Department of Religion, Brandon University, teaches Asian religion, Chinese Canadian history, and courses on gender and anthropology at Brandon University.
+Alison R. Marshall, Professor, Department of Religion, Brandon University, teaches Asian religion, and Chinese Canadian history at Brandon University.
 She studied Mandarin Chinese at Middlebury College, at Taiwan’s Fujen University, and also for her doctorate which she earned from University of Toronto’s East Asian Studies department under the supervision of Dr. Julia Ching.
 Marshall was attracted to Asian studies through family connections—an uncle who ran an Asian import-export business in 1920s Montreal, and an aunt who worked for Toronto’s Chinese community.

-Marshall’s current SSHRC Insight Grant project as Principal Investigator with Pauline Greenhill (CI) of the University of Winnipeg (2012-2017 287,000) investigates experiences of racism in Western Canada up to the present day, with a focus on Chinese and non-dominant society communities.
-Thus far, that project has produced a symposium on ethnic drag, and monograph in the area of Chinese Canadian history (Cultivating Connections: the Making of Chinese Prairie Canada, UBC Press, 2014).
+Marshall’s current SSHRC Insight Grant project as Principal Investigator with Pauline Greenhill (CI) of the University of Winnipeg (2012-2017 287,000) investigates experiences of racism in Western Canada up to the present day, with a focus on Asian communities throughout Canada.

 As principal investigator in a Chiang Ching-kuo Foundation Research Grant (2012-2014) ($19,860) with Allen Chun, collaborator, Academia Sinica, Taiwan, Marshall worked for two years to map religious, political and cultural networks throughout East Asia.
 The grant produced numerous peer-reviewed articles and material for her new book on Filipino Canadian History.